-When the days get shorter, grey and cold, what is better than hosting a get-together with friends to get the latest gossip over a cup of coffee, tea, cognac, cake and cookies in the afternoon?
-Germans have a special word for it: Kaffeeklatsch.
-It literally means coffee chatter and used to be a frequent weekday afternoon activity for personal interaction with friends, colleagues or neighbors.
-Today, as most of us get lost in social media and or swamped by fake news, maybe it’s time to resurrect this tradition.
+Ar you in need of a mid-afternoon boost of sugar and caffeine?
+Then host an impromptu get-together with friends and gossip over a cup of coffee, tea, cognac, cake and cookies.
+Germans have a word for it: Kaffeeklatsch.
+It literally means coffee chatter and used to be a frequent weekday afternoon activity for stay-at-home moms and grandmothers.
+Today, as most of us get lost in social media, maybe it’s time to resurrect this tradition.
 Take a break, call your friends and invite them to a home-made Kaffeeklatsch.
 It works wonders for the soul.
 And you can always skip dinner.

 The origin of the word Klatsch

 Up to the invention of washing machines, laundresses used to gather at springs, creeks or rivers to wash dirty linens.
 And few activities are more dear to people at work than gossip.
 So, while smacking dirty linen against rocks to make stains disappear, the washwomen may have speculated about the origins of the stains.
 Forbidden romances?
 Unfaithful husbands?
 Out of wedlock pregnancies?
 Lots of topics to talk about.
 As the German word for smacking is “klatschen,” it eventually became synonymous with idle chatter or small talk.
 “Tratschen” is another word with the same root and if you put both together, as in “Klatsch und Tratsch” than you really identified a rumor mill.